goujilinouhaila-coder/Prediction-of-Employee-Presence-in-Smart-Workplaces/README.md

 # Prediction-of-Employee-Presence-in-Smart-Workplaces
-An Approach Integrating Functional Data and Exogenous Variables
+An Approach Integrating Functional Data and Exogenous Variables.

 **About the robFTS prediction models**